Julie-nguyen5960/creative_coding_blog/posts/fifth-week.md

 2. what technology are they using to produce their work?
 - Hypothetically, if they were using javascript, what APIs & libraries could they use?

-3. use RiTa.jsLinks to an external site. to generate a post-digital poem responding to the work in your blog.